carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl09.rst

          return;
   @@ -1184,7 +1183,6 @@ int main() {
      BinopPrecedence['*'] = 40; // highest.

      // Prime the first token.
   -  fprintf(stderr, "ready> ");
      getNextToken();

-Lastly we're going to disable all of the optimization passes and the JIT so that the only thing that happens after we're done parsing and generating code is that the llvm IR goes to standard error:
+Lastly we're going to disable all of the optimization passes and the JIT so that the only thing that happens after we're done parsing and generating code is that the LLVM IR goes to standard error:

 .. code-block:: udiff